Lothiard/Lothiard/README.md

-# Hi there, I'm János 👋
+# Hi there 👋

-Welcome to my GitHub profile!
-I'm a Computer Science student at Eötvös Loránd University (ELTE) and an amateur solo game developer specializing in Unreal Engine.
-Most of my projects here are based on tutorials and courses I've taken.
+Welcome!
+I'm a Computer Science student at Eötvös Loránd University (ELTE) with an interest in gamedev.

-## 🛠️ Technologies & Tools
+## 🛠️ Software

 - **Game Engine:** Unreal Engine 5
 - **Programming Languages:** C++, Blueprint